 Furnish phase-in, phase-out services for up to sixty (60) days after this Contract expires; and

 Negotiate in good faith a plan with a successor to determine the nature and extent of phase-in, phase-out services required.
-The plan shall specify a training program and a date for transferring responsibilities for each division of work described in the plan, and shall be subject to the State's approval.
+The plan shall specify a training program and a date for transferring responsibilities for each division of work described in the plan and shall be subject to the State's approval.
 The Contractor shall provide sufficient experienced personnel during the phase-in, phase-out period to ensure that the services called for by this Contract are maintained at the required level of proficiency.

 C. The Contractor shall allow as many personnel as practicable to remain on the job to help the successor maintain the continuity and consistency of the services required by this Contract.
-The Contractor also shall disclose necessary personnel records and allow the successor to conduct on-site interviews with these employees.
+The Contractor also shall allow employees to interview with the successor.
 If selected employees are agreeable to the change, the Contractor shall release them at a mutually agreeable date and negotiate transfer of their earned fringe benefits to the successor.

 D. The Contractor shall be reimbursed for all reasonable phase-in, phase-out costs (i.e., costs incurred within the agreed period after contract expiration that result from phase-in, phase-out operations).